orgTestCodacy11KRepos110MB/repo-5521-fhir-server/samples/smart/docs/troubleshooting.md

 ### Deployment Issues with the Azure Developer CLI

 The Azure Developer CLI creates a deployment in Azure as part of the `azd up` command.
-To get additional details about deployment issues, it's best to find the newly created resource group in Azure and
+To get additional details about deployment issues, it's best to find the newly created resource group in Azure and look at the deployments in the resource group for more information.
+A single `azd up` command will spawn off multiple child deployments, so make sure to click into the failing deployment for more details.

+### Not getting correct scopes

+If you are getting more scopes assigned to your token, make sure you HAVE NOT applied admin consent for any scopes.
+Any admin consent that you apply will override user selected scopes.

 ### Unauthorized Errors